jeremy-rifkin/cpptrace/README.md

 - On Windows when collecting symbols with dbghelp (msvc/clang) parameter types are almost perfect but due to limitations in dbghelp the library cannot accurately show const and volatile qualifiers or rvalue references (these appear as pointers).

-A couple features I'd like to add in the future:
-- Tracing other thread's stacks

 # Contributing